tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-deploy/index.rst

 .. note::

-  The :program:`waptsetup.exe` installer is available at http://wapt.mydomain.lan/wapt/waptagent.exe.
+  The :program:`waptagent.exe` installer is available at http://wapt.mydomain.lan/wapt/waptagent.exe.

   If you do not sign the :file:`waptagent.exe` installer with a commercial